JDNdeveloper/EZJavaTextParser/README.md

 A one class easy String parser.
 It allows you to easily set a pattern and then check to see if Strings match this pattern.

-I built this so it would be easy for intro/intermediate CS students to use to gather and parse input.
+I wrote this so it would be easy for intro/intermediate CS students to use to gather and parse input.
 Because of this, some of the language I use may sound like oversimplification to some.

 If you want to use this to parse user input, I suggest collecting a whole line of user input